jdegand/link-sharing-app-frontend/README.md

 - [Medium](https://betterprogramming.pub/angular-vs-interceptors-guide-c256b72f3415#:~:text=This%20means%20that%20if%20you,you%20should%20use%20a%20guard.) - can activate vs interceptors guide
 - [Angular University](https://blog.angular-university.io/angular-if/) - angular if
 - [Stack Overflow](https://stackoverflow.com/questions/59208257/file-input-event-type-in-angular) - file input event type in angular
+- [Stack Overflow](https://stackoverflow.com/questions/77477534/how-can-i-use-async-pipe-with-defer-to-load-and-declare-variable-in-template-in) - how can I use async pipe with defer to load and declare variable in template
+- [Stack Overflow](https://stackoverflow.com/questions/45082603/p-fileupload-does-not-work-more-than-once-primeng) - p fileupload does not work more than once primeng